MysticQuest/avalonia-video-streamer/README.md

 # avalonia-video-streamer
-An experiment for a desktop app (Win &amp; Linux) in .NET and Avalonia, pipeline data streaming and video decoding/rendering.
+An experiment for a desktop app (Win &amp; Linux) in .NET and Avalonia, pipeline data streaming from a URL and video decoding/rendering.